Skip to main content

 San Diego, Texas · FDIC Cert #17350

-First Stb of San Diego is an FDIC-insured bank (Certificate #17350) with $73M in total assets and $68M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Stb of San Diego, an FDIC-insured bank (Certificate #17350) with $73M in total assets and $68M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in San Diego, Texas, the bank maintains a Tier 1 capital ratio of 23.97% (Well-Capitalized) and a nonperforming loan ratio of 0.70%.
-BankHealthData assigns a composite Health Grade of A (91/100).
+BankHealthData assigns a composite Health Grade of A (91/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Stb of San Diego (FDIC cert 17350) is a community bank — $73M in total assets, $68M in deposits, serving the San Diego, Texas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.